HexClan-dev/SAP-UI5-TODO-APP/README.md

 ## todoapp

-TODO Application
+SAP UI5 TODO Application

 ### Starting the generated app

 -   This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
-In order to launch the generated app, simply run the following from the generated app root folder:
+In order to launch the App, simply run the following comands from the app root folder:

 ```